rebelsky/sams-assorted-musings-reflections/scholarship-for-all-panel.md

   in that second semester.

-* Students will be able to enroll in some upper-level electives that we designate as "research courses", coursese that will include a 3- or 4-week module in which students either develop something new or replicate an existing scholarly project.
+* Students will be able to enroll in some upper-level electives that we designate as "research courses", courses that will include a 3- or 4-week module in which students either develop something new or replicate an existing scholarly project.